 To be poor in spirit is the gateway blessing.
 This is where you get started.
 There is no other place to begin.
 The way to purity, and peace and forgiving others begins with becoming poor in spirit, and using the momentum you gain from this to move forward to the next ring.

-Today we’re asking: How do I get on the first ring?
+Today we are asking: How do I get on that first ring?
 How do I get started?
-We’ll look at: 1.
+We’re going to look at 1.
 The curse of pride; 2.
 The blessing of humility; and 3.
 How to become a person who is poor in spirit.

 The Curse of Pride